 What is counselling?

 Counselling is an opportunity for you to think about emotional issues and difficulties in your life in a safe, confidential and non-judgmental space with someone who is independent of your situation and who is trained and experienced in this kind of working.
-It is not about me as a counsellor giving you advice.
 It is about enabling you to learn to explore your emotional life and discover your way forward.

 What is the cost and what availability do you have?

 The cost is £50 per 50 minute session.
-I have availability for new clients on a Tuesday afternoon and Wednesday morning.
+At the moment I have availability for new clients on Tuesdays.

 What issues can I bring?